wagtail/wagtail/docs/advanced_topics/amp.md

 # How to build a site with AMP support

-This recipe document describes a method for creating an [AMP](https://amp.dev/) version of a Wagtail site and hosting it separately to the rest of the site on a URL prefix.
+This recipe document describes a method for creating an [AMP](https://amp.dev/) version of a Wagtail site, and hosting it separately to the rest of the site on a URL prefix.
 It also describes how to make Wagtail render images with the `<amp-img>` tag when a user is visiting a page on the AMP version of the site.